After 15 years of running restaurants for other people, Dadinha Carvalho is now doing it for herself after opening her own café in Newcastle.

 “I could not be happier or more grateful for the support I’ve had from Margaret.
 She was like an angel sent down from the sky!
 She was so much more than a business adviser.
 She was a friend, a guide and a motivator.

 “My meetings with her were 90 minutes of inspiration and practical tips and I always left feeling really good and uplifted.
 I became aware of so many things I didn’t know but needed to know.
 I don’t think I would have got where I am so quickly if I’d not met her.
 She has saved me so much money and time and given me the strength and confidence to get through these early days which can be quite daunting.”

 Dadinha modelled Albufeira on the warm and inviting eating places of Portugal, serving homecooked food including authentic favourites such as Pasteis de Nata custard tarts, and Bifana pork sandwiches, as well as a daily special.

 Though her plans to open in March were delayed because of Covid-19, Dadinha says she had time to carefully develop and trial her menu and get the café looking just right before throwing open the doors in August as soon as Government guidance allowed.

 Margaret Cook added: “It’s always incredibly satisfying to help people make the step into self-employment, especially when they have the ideas and enthusiasm of Dadinha.
 With a little bit of guidance, some new tools and valuable connections, she is now on the path to a rewarding new chapter of her life – as a business owner.

 “I cannot wait to pop in to Albufeira to have a celebratory cup of coffee and custard tart with Dadinha and the BIC will continue to offer our support as she grows and expands her business.”

-Find out how your business can benefit from the BIC’s Start Your Business programme by calling 0191 516 6111 or enquire here.
+Find out how your business can benefit from the BIC’s Start Your Business programme by calling 0191 516 6111 or request a callback.